 Some pharmaceutical solutions can block cravings and make your next slip less dangerous.
 But your doctor may not recommend medications right away.
 And even if you’re using medications, you’ll need other forms of help.

-Your doctor might use medications in treatment if:
+Your doctor might use medications in alcohol addiction treatment if:

 What Therapy Can I Use?